How to Improve Your Note-Taking Skills

 - Make them understandable.

-- The goal is to take the least amount of notes and get the greatest amount of information on your paper.
+- The goal is to take the least amount of notes and get the greatest amount of information

 - Develop an abbreviation list:

 - > (greater than)

 - ≠ (is not equal to, is not the same)